 Bismillah irahman irahim

-May Allah Subhanu waTa’ala accept all of our fasting, ibadat, night prayer (taraweeh) and Charity we have engaged in this month.
+May Allah Subhanu waTa’ala (glorified and exalted be He) accept all of our striving, ibadat, dua and Qurbani we have done for this blessed occasion.

 There will be Two Jamaats for Eid Prayer: